 A wonderful way to teach kids (and adults) about enjoying the simpler things in life is to start a handmade gift tradition.
 Put all of your names into a hat, then have each family member draw from it (think Secret Santa style).
 Then, each person makes a gift for their recipient rather than buying it.
 See below for some great ideas for all ages & family members.

 1. Cute bath bombs for kids

 Make these adorable bath bombs for your kids.
 You can hide a little surprise inside (like these cute squishies) or just leave them plain without.
 Either way, they make bath time fun and they cost very little to make.
 You can even make them for adults on your gift list.

 2. Homemade chocolates

-Forget the expensive store bought stuff, make chocolates instead with this easy 3-ingredient tutorial.
+Forget the expensive store-bought stuff, make chocolates instead with this easy 3-ingredient tutorial.
 Older kids can easily help make them for a chocolate-loving adult on their list.
-And by the way, these DIY chocolates tastes way better than any store bought in my opinion.
+And by the way, these DIY chocolates taste way better than any store-bought in my opinion.

 3. Homemade potpourri or scent sachets

 Potpourri from a store isn’t really a gift that’s on everyone’s wish list.
 However, the homemade stuff is divine and so easy to make!
 If your kids want to make it for an adult, let them choose the scents and the container (a decorated mason jar, pretty mesh bags, etc).
 Then, you can add the scents for them.
 Check out this tutorial for making scent sachets.
 You can easily adapt it for jars of potpourri.